-- Practice 1.
-Handling of biological material.
-This lab will show the student how to proceed to the capture, processing and conservation of biological material. - Practice 2.
-The instruments for the observation of biological samples.
-Describe the essential parts of the microscope and magnifying glass, and familiarize the student with the use thereof. - Practice 3.
-Differentiation of microbial types.
-Since different types of microbial cultures observations will be made to learn to differentiate by the appearance of the colonies: shape, size, color, refraction, and so on. - Practice 4.
-Handling of laboratory animals.
-The purpose of this lab is to teach students the guidelines for the handling of some animals commonly used in research laboratories in Biotechnology and Biochemistry and CC Biomedical. - Practice 5.
-Dissection of animals.
-This practice is intended for students to become familiar with the material and the mechanics of the dissection process and in turn learn to identify, extract and prepare the samples required for biological processing following practice. - Practice 6.
-Histological processing of biological samples.
+Practice 1. - Handling of biological material.
+This lab will show the student how to proceed to the capture, processing and conservation of biological material.

+Practice 2. - Introduction to the use of the micropipette assessing the presence and activity of the catalase enzyme in different animal and plant tissues

+Practice 3. - Differentiation of microbial types.
+Since different types of microbial cultures observations will be made to learn to differentiate by the appearance of the colonies: shape, size, color, refraction, and so on.

+Practice 4. - Handling of laboratory animals.
+The purpose of this lab is to teach students the guidelines for the handling of some animals commonly used in research laboratories in Biotechnology and Biochemistry and CC Biomedical.

+Practice 5. - Dissection of animals.
+This practice is intended for students to become familiar with the material and the mechanics of the dissection process and in turn learn to identify, extract and prepare the samples required for biological processing following practice.

+Practice 6. - Histological processing of biological samples.
 The processing of biological samples for histology is one of the most complex processes in the laboratory.
-This lab will explain the work process and different stages. - Practice 7.- Acid-base titrations.
-It is for the valuation of the acidity of a commercial vinegar by means of an acid-base titration.
-It is intended for the student to become familiar with this type of regular appraisals in their field of study.
+This lab will explain the work process and different stages.

+Practice 7.- The use of the micropipette assessing the presence and activity of the catalase enzyme in different animal and plant tissues

+Vniver§itat \vec{p} d València